squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 > In this example [where a thread is spawned], the spawned thread is "detached" from the current thread.
 This means that it can outlive its parent (the thread that spawned it), unless this parent is the main thread.

 Hm..ok so our understanding of the behavior is correct.
+However, there isn't a lot of detail as to why exactly this is the case.

 For the remainder of the post, I'll be focused on how this behavior is achieved.